CivicTechTO/ttc_subway_times/README.md

 Windows users

 ***

-## Documentation
-Have a look in the [`doc/`](doc/) folder for Jupyter Notebooks explaining how we explored developing this project and understanding the data.

 ### Data Flow and Data Structure
 The scraper runs every minute when the TTC is in service.
 Each of these runs is logged in `polls`, with a unique `pollid` and a start and end time.